 The Government’s new funding formula presents local authorities, which are at breaking point due to cuts to their budgets, with the terrible choice between top-slicing additional funding for high needs and giving schools their full allocation.
 Councils should never have to face that choice.
 Will the Secretary of State look at giving every local authority the additional funding they need for high needs from his Department’s budget instead of squeezing it from schools, which are already under pressure?

 There is a similar picture for other support.
 We recently debated the new rules on free school-meal eligibility.
-Despite Ministers and Government Members claiming that no children would lose their existing allowance, the Institute for Fiscal Studies found that one in eight children who are eligible under the legacy benefits system will not be eligible after the changes.
+Despite Ministers and Government Members claiming that no children would lose their existing allowance, the IFS found that one in eight who is child eligible under the legacy benefits system will not be eligible after the changes.
 Will the Secretary of State finally publish his Department’s methodology?

 At 16, children should have new opportunities ahead of them, but too often those are lost.
 Some £1.2 billion has been slashed from the 16-to-19 education budget, hitting sixth forms and colleges.
 Apprenticeship starts are in freefall.
 This Government’s repeated failure to invest in our young people and their futures will rob them of the opportunities that so many of us in the Chamber took for granted.

 I am sure that the Secretary of State will remind us all of the £1.3 billion his predecessor eventually came up with last year, so perhaps he will also tell us where that money will come from.
 We already know that £300 million was raided from the healthy pupils fund despite the Government’s promise that that would not be cut.
 His predecessor also indicated that she would save money by rowing back on the free schools programme—at last, an admission that conventional schools are actually cheaper.